carynJohansen/GSR_2017Application/C.Johansen_GSR.md

 #########
 Project Outline

+The first aim involved setting up a GWA on agronomic traits using phenotype data collected by \cite{hirsch2014insights} and genotype marker data by \cite{romay2013comprehensive}.
+I used 292 maize lines from a variety of population groups, and thirteen different traits, including stalk diameter and growing degree days to flowering.

 Starting with gene expression and phenotype data publically available from a maize study performed by Hirsch et al (2015?), and with genome by sequencing data from The Maize Diversity Project (Panzea, citation), the original dataset was filtered based on